Recent blog posts

 The use of wood in construction brings numerous benefits for the environment, the economy, and the community.
 Trees absorb CO2 and store it, and when used in construction form an important store of atmospheric carbon, helping to limit global warming.

 With sustainably managed forests and increased use of timber in construction it is an endlessly renewable process.

 Additionally, wood has good thermal performance properties, increasing the energy efficiency and operational performance of a building.
-Timber framed buildings are often quicker to erect saving on
+Timber framed buildings are often quicker to erect saving on construction cost.

 PE International has been engaged to oversee the collection, analysis and review of all life cycle assessment (LCA) data for a wide range of timber and timber products that will be used in the online tool.

 The company has extensive experience in the construction materials